Soil Strategies: Coping With The Effects Of Cold, Wet Soils At Planting

 In all, an estimated one million acres of U.S. farmland have been flooded and will likely reduce corn, soybean and wheat production this year.
 Farmers in these affected areas are continuing to monitor conditions to determine if planting is a possibility and, if so, what it means for their planting and input strategies.

 For the Midwest farmers who will be able to plant this season, unique challenges still remain.
 Many growers, unable to get into their fields, are now behind on their nitrogen and tillage plans as spring planting approaches.

-“Farmers operate in a world of variables, but this planting season is shaping up to be one of a kind,” says Charlie Beeler, who grew up on a small family farm in central Iowa and is a field research manager for The Climate Corporation.
+“Farmers operate in a world of variables, but this planting season is shaping up to be one of a kind,” says Charlie Beeler, who grew up on a small family farm in central Iowa and is a field research manager for Climate LLC.
 “Monitoring field conditions and staying flexible with tillage, nitrogen and planting strategies is a necessity, especially with the harsh and unpredictable weather patterns we have experienced over the past few months.”

 Beeler, who helps farmers make the most of their acres through field studies he conducts on Climate research farms near Fort Dodge, Iowa, says many of the farmers he works with are being pushed out of their comfort zones.
 “We’re in a bit of uncharted territory here – for many, it’s a time to explore new approaches and bring new tactics to the table.
 Staying alert and having the resources to quickly adapt to changing field conditions will be key.”

 What are some of the reasons for these colder-and-wetter-than-normal soil conditions and what will it mean for farmers as planting draws closer?

 The Cause: Low Air and Soil Temperatures, Record Precipitation